afearbm/new-relic-plugins/amazon-dynamodb/README.md

-# New Relic Plugin for PostgreSQL
+# New Relic Plugin for Amazon DynamoDB

-The **Blue Medora New Relic Plugin for PostgreSQL** allows you to monitor your PostgreSQL performance data from within the New Relic platform by pulling metrics in from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.
+The **Blue Medora New Relic Plugin for Amazon DynamoDB** allows you to monitor your Amazon DynamoDB performance data from within the New Relic platform by pulling metrics in from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.

-This guide includes instructions for installing and configuring the Blue Medora New Relic Plugin for PostgreSQL.
+This guide includes instructions for installing and configuring the Blue Medora New Relic Plugin for Amazon DynamoDB.

 ----

 ## Obtaining the Plugin
-You can find the New Relic Plugin for PostgreSQL in the following locations:
+You can find the New Relic Plugin for Amazon DynamoDB in the following locations:

 - [New Relic Storefront](//TODO Update)
 - [Plugin Central](//TODO Update)

 ## System Requirements

-The PostgreSQL plugin connects to the supported PostgreSQL instance via a host or IP address.
+The Amazon DynamoDB plugin connects to a DynamoDB Region via account access keys.
 Before installing and configuring the plugin, ensure your system meets the following requirements:

 **New Relic Requirements**

 - A New Relic account.
 Sign up for a free account [here](http://newrelic.com)

-**PostgreSQL Plugin Requirements**
+**Amazon DynamoDB Plugin Requirements**
-- The plugin supports **PostgreSQL Version 9.0+**
 - **A Blue Medora License.** A trial license will ship with the plugin.
 This license will remain effective for the duration of the Blue Medora beta trial period.

 ----